Pylons/colander/docs/index.rst

 The value for ``deserialized`` above will be ``{'age':'20', 'name':'Bob'}`` (note the integer has become a string).

-Note that validation of values happens during serialization, just as it does during deserialization.
+Serialization and deserialization are not completely symmetric, however.
+Although schema-driven data conversion happens during serialization, and defaults are injected as necessary, the default :mod:`colander` types are defined in such a way that the validation of values and structural validation does *not* happen as it does during deserialization.
+For example, the ``required`` argument of a schema is typically ignored, none of the validators associated with the schema or any of is nodes is invoked.

-Schema nodes also define a ``pserialize`` method, which can be used to "partially" serialize data.
-This is most useful when you want to serialize a data structure where some of the values are missing.

-For example, if we try to serialize partial data using the ``serialize`` method of the schema we defined above:
+This usually means you may "partially" serialize a data structure where some of the values are missing.
+If we try to serialize partial data using the ``serialize`` method of the schema:

 .. code-block:: python
    :linenos: